-- The fielder runs to collect the bean bag and return it to the batting spot. - The batter runs back to the batting spot and has another go. - After three or four turns the players swap roles.
+- The fielder runs to collect the bean bag and return it to the batting spot. - The batter runs back to the batting spot and has another go. - After three or four turns the participants swap roles.

-Easier Harder Space • Reduce distance between the cones.
-Increase distance between the cones.
+Easier Harder Space • Reduce the distance between the cones. • Increase the distance between the cones.
 Task Bean bag, ball, or toy can be pushed along the floor.
 Bean bag, ball, or toy must be hit towards a specific target.
-Equipment Remove the bat, pupils can throw / propel object using their hand. • Change racquet or ball to reduce the size / surface area.
-People Pupils to practise hitting bean bag or ball individually. • Introduce a bowler to the group.
+Equipment Remove the bat, participants can throw / propel object using their hand. • Change the racquet or ball to reduce the size / surface area.
+People Participants practise hitting bean bag or ball individually. • Introduce a bowler to the group.